Mean value formulas on sublattices and flags of the random lattice: Introduction

 \section{Introduction}

 We start by recalling the celebrated Siegel integral formula (\cite{Sie}), one of the cornerstones of geometry of numbers.
-Let $X_n = \SL(n, \Z) \backslash \SL(n, \R)$ be the space of lattices of determinant $1$, and equip $X_n$ with the measure $\mu_n$ that is inherited from the Haar measure of $\SL(n, \R)$; in particular, $\mu_n$ is invariant under the right $\SL(n, \R)$-action on $X_n$.
-Siegel proved
+Let $X_n = \SL(n, \Z) \backslash \SL(n, \R)$ be the space of lattices of determinant $1$, and equip $X_n$ with the measure $\mu_n$ (defined up to a constant, which is to be determined by Theorem \ref{thm:siegel_int} below) that is inherited from the Haar measure of $\SL(n, \R)$; in particular, $\mu_n$ is invariant under the right $\SL(n, \R)$-action on $X_n$.
+In this setting, Siegel proved the following theorem.

 \begin{theorem}[Siegel \cite{Sie}] $\mu_n(X_n) < \infty$, so upon normalizing we may suppose $\mu_n(X_n) = 1$.
 Also, for $f: \R^n \rightarrow \R$ a compactly supported and bounded Borel measurable function, we have